Widex vs. ReSound

 • Our choice for severe to profound hearing loss

-• High-tech devices, accessories, and smartphone apps
+• High-tech devices, accessories and smartphone apps

-• VA-researched Tinnitus Relief App
+• VA-researched Tinnitus Relief app

 Widex

-ReSound was the first “made for iPhone” hearing aid.
-Their mastery of the 2.4 GHz wireless platform provides rock-solid connectivity to TV streamers with a range of 23 feet away, and remote microphones up to 80 feet away.
-This platform is an excellent option for students and seniors who need to hear well in meetings or crowded environments.
-Their tinnitus app, based on a VA-researched approach, is one of the most comprehensive around.
+ReSound created the first made-for-iPhone hearing aid.
+Their mastery of the 2.4 GHz wireless platform provides rock-solid connectivity to TV streamers with a range of 23 feet and remote microphones with a range of up to 80 feet.

 Comparing the Brands